asaha96/SafeSheet/README.md

 OPENAI_API_KEY=your_openai_api_key_here
 ```

-> **Note**: Rollback generation requires an API key, but other features (parsing, risk assessment, dry-run) work without it.
+> **Note**: Rollback generation and LangChain validation require an API key, but other features (parsing, risk assessment, dry-run) work without it.

 ## 📖 Usage